SafeSport Releases Abuse Prevention Courses for Kids & Teens

 New athlete safety education announced in time for back-to-school

-Denver, CO, Aug.
-15, 2023 (GLOBE NEWSWIRE) -- The U.S. Center for SafeSport (The Center) today announced two new abuse prevention courses designed for young athletes.
+Youth sports should be fun above all else, but they can’t be fun unless kids are safe.
+Our new courses empower young athletes with knowledge and prepare them to set boundaries for their safety.”DENVER, CO, UNITED STATES, August 15, 2023/EINPresswire.com/ -- The U.S. Center for SafeSport (The Center) today announced two new abuse prevention courses designed for young athletes.
 The online courses, tailored to ages 5-12 and 13-17, respectively, include video, interactive modules, age-specific activities, and age-relevant examples.
 The courses are designed for parents and guardians to co-view and discuss with their young athlete.
 The Center’s new courses for children and youth are free and available to the public.

 “Youth sports should be fun above all else, but they can’t be fun unless kids are safe,” Ju’Riese Colón, CEO, U.S. Center for SafeSport said.
 “Our new courses empower young athletes with knowledge and prepare them to set boundaries for their safety.”